-The minimum balance required to open this account is the purchase of a $25 share in the credit union.
-You must maintain a minimum month-end balance of $25 in your account to avoid a service fee.
-If your ending balance at any calendar month-end is below the required minimum balance, your account will be subject to a service fee of $5 for that month.
-You must maintain a minimum daily balance of $25 in your account each day to obtain the disclosed annual percentage yield.
+The minimum balance required to open this account is the purchase of a share in the credit union, as set forth in the Credit Union’s bylaw.
+You must maintain the share in your account to avoid a service fee.
+If your ending balance at any calendar month-end is below the required minimum balance, your account will be subject to a service fee set forth by the Rate and Fee schedule.
+You must maintain the share in your account each day to obtain the disclosed annual percentage yield.

 REAL ESTATE ESCROW ACCOUNT

 No minimum balance requirements apply to this account.